whippor/kbay_SAV-HSI_model/README.md

 -   Identify additional environmental parameters and datasets relevant to habitat suitability, especially oceanographic parameters including temperature, salinity, and nutrients.

+-   Ensure proper functioning of local fetch calculation code.

--   Validate all TAM table values with references.
+-   ~~Validate all TAM table values with references.~~ **Completed: 2025/04/28**

 -   Perform model selection and sensitivity analyses on models and submodels to identify the number and identity of parameters that explain the most model variance.

+-   Conduct model validation through field survey methods across all SAV types, HSI values, and locales.

+-   Create markdown summary document with major methods, inputs, and outputs.

 ------------------------------------------------------------------------